“I do believe; help me overcome my unbelief!” -Mark 9.24

 Even now.
 Even when we can’t see through Good Friday to Easter for all the tears and grief and fear, we believe.
 Then Jesus takes her even one step farther and tells her to have the stone taken from in front of the grave.
 This time, Martha protests.
 It will stink something awful.
 The man’s been dead and behind that rock for four days.
 In an Israeli climate, that body’s going to reek.

 I wonder at times if this is our sticking point as well.
 We agree that Jesus can resurrect our pain and grief.
 We know he can bring life from death.
-We’ve seen it.
+Not only that, but we’ve seen it.
 But we falter when it comes to letting him bring out what we’ve buried.

 We’ve carefully hidden away that childhood abuse, not wanting to revisit it.
 We know he can transform it, but we don’t want to smell the stench beforehand.